 Check your hardware temperature using software such as Core Temp and GPU Temp, and see if they are running at a safe temperature.
 If they are overheating, you may want to try cleaning the dust clogged up in your chassis or send your computer for maintenance.

-Alternatively, you can try resetting your BIOS settings to default.
-You may also want to try to reset Windows 11/10 to factory settings and see whether the “The system has rebooted without cleanly shutting down first” issue would still occur when the system is running in its default configuration.
+Alternatively, you can try resetting your BIOS settings to default and see if it helps.
+You may also want to try resetting your Windows to factory defaults and see whether the “The system has rebooted without cleanly shutting down first” issue would still occur when the system is running in its default configuration.